zenodante/Catacombs_picosystem/README.md

 Added sound volume setting at title page
-Optimized the 120*120 ARGB4444 display mode on Picosystem you would need the hack verson picosystem sdk to complie the code (play simple tones sequence function added) (my sound hack version: https://github.com/zenodante/picosystem )
+Optimized the 120*120 ARGB4444 display mode on Picosystem

+The port by-passed the default audio callback function and add new simple one to porcess the tones sequence.